by Ari Lox

 Arithophilus Loxodrome sat comfortably in the window seat of an intercontinental jet, thirty-one thousand one hundred and forty-three feet above the southernmost tip of the five freshwater lakes that were formed by the retreating glaciers of the Pleistocene Epoch.
 Ari wondered to what distance his natural ocular mechanism would perceive the horizon.
 What portion of this vast hydrated sphere, the third planet of a G type star, was available for his sensory contemplation?

-A small cup full of coca, caffeine, caramel, sugar, and carbonic acid fizzed over a cube of frozen dihydrogen oxide while Ari pondered.
+In a small cup, coca, caffeine, caramel, sugar, and carbonic acid fizzed over a cube of frozen dihydrogen oxide while Ari pondered.

 Ari was pleased with his solution.
 He now knew that, while zipping above the jet stream and Chicago, his visual range extended from Green Bay, Wisconsin to Ann Arbor, Michigan.
-He could see the dual components of the Mid-West--the Iowa fields of grain to the home city of the Wright brothers, Dayton, Ohio.
+He could see the dual components of the Mid-West--the Iowa fields of grain to the urban landscape of Dayton, Ohio where the Wright brothers gained fame.

 Not long after, the pressure difference between the cabin and his inner ear notified our traveler that descent to his destination, that large conurbation of humans that populate the shores and littoral forests of the drowned estuary of the Susquehanna River, had commenced.

-After the first euphoria of descent and geometric solution has passed, Ari thought, "That was too easy.
+After the first euphoria of descent and geometric solution had passed, Ari thought, "That was too easy.
 I must elaborate."

 The stars had completed one-twelfth their daily cycle before Ari had time to consider the problem again.